macskas/geoip-ripe-ipset/README.md

 # geoip-ripe-ipset
 Its 2020.
 GeoIP csv is not available.
-So use RIPE database + ipset instead of geoip ipset module.
+So use RIPE database + ipset instead of geoip iptables module.
+Just add it to the crontab.
+IP list is not changing that much, so I recommend 1 update/day.

 ### dependencies:
  - LWP::UserAgent (ubuntu: libwww-perl)